ibm-maximo-dev/maximo-swift-restclient/README.md

 that causes the removal of PO Line 1 from the POLINE set.
 ```

-#### Merge the POLINE in the Purchase Order
+#### Merge the POLINE in the purchase order

-In this section, we create and add a new PO Line to the Purchase Order, and then call the update() API method for the PO object to create a brand new POLINE set.
-Later, we create and add another PO Line to the same Purchase Order, and then call the merge() API method for the PO object to either: update the existing PO Line or add a new one.
+In this section, you create and add a new PO Line to the purchase order, and then call the update() API method for the PO object to create a brand new POLINE set.
+Later, you create and add another PO Line to the same purchase order, and then call the merge() API method for the PO object to either: update the existing PO Line or add a new one.

 If the POLINE is matched, Maximo updates the existing POLINE set with the updated elements in the array.
 If the POLINE is not matched, Maximo adds the new elements contained in the <i>poline</i> array to the existing POLINE set and keeps the existing ones on the set.